Human-AI Collaboration: Trade-offs Between Performance and Preferences: Experiment 1

-\section{Results}
+To assess statistical significance, we utilized Bayes factors (\emph{BF}s) to determine the extent to which the observed data adjust the a priori belief in the alternative and null hypotheses.
+Values of 3 $<$ \emph{BF} $<$ 10 and \emph{BF} $>$ 10 indicate moderate and strong evidence against the null hypothesis, respectively.
+Similarly, values of 1/10 $<$ \emph{BF} $<$ 1/3 and \emph{BF} $<$ 1/10 indicate moderate and strong evidence in favor of the null hypothesis, respectively \citep{Jefferys1961, Rouder2009, Rouder2012}.

+The analysis of performance and the questionnaire scores was performed using Bayesian ANOVAs and follow-up T-tests.
+All statistical results related to Bayes factors were implemented with the BayesFactor package (Version: 0.9.12-4.7) in the R statistical computing software \citep{bfpackage}.
+Since we performed sensitivity analyses for our Bayesian inferential statistics, the main paper only reports key, prior-robust results in the interest of brevity.
+The full set of results with sensitivity analyses and code are openly accessible at \href{https://osf.io/ybweq/?view_only=cb4d4c7ac0b848b79b6ae8c7b09278cc}{this project's OSF page}.

+Estimation of the logistic regression in Equation \ref{eq:choice} was performed with Bayesian methods in the JASP (Version 0.19, \cite{JASP2024}) environment using the default priors based on the Generalized g-Prior Distribution (CCH; \cite{li2018mixtures}) with $\alpha=0.5$, $\beta=2$, and $s=0$.
+In addition to Bayes factors for each individual covariate, we also report the 95\% credible interval (CI).
+Although it might be tempting to use the CI to test hypotheses (e.g., rejecting the null hypothesis if the CI does not include the null value), in accordance with recent recommendations \citep{van2021cautionary,wagenmakers2020principle}, we use a more conservative approach, where the CI becomes relevant only after the \emph{BF} shows evidence for the alternative hypothesis.

+\subsection{Results}

 We begin our reporting of the results by showing outcomes from objective performance metrics such as the performance of human and collaborative AI agents.
-Additionally, we highlight behavioral measures related to the proximity between the agents and the degree to which one agent interferes with the plan of the other agent.
+Additionally, we highlight behavioral measures related to the degree to which one agent interferes with the plan of the other agent.
 We then report the results from the subjective metrics based on the questionnaire responses.
 Finally, we examine human preferences for various types of collaborative agents and apply predictive models to determine which objective and subjective metrics best predict choice.

-\subsection{Objective Metrics}
+\subsubsection{Objective Metrics}